-Walnut and Date Cake or Loaf, a traditional British sweet bread that goes wonderfully well with a nice cup of tea.
+Walnut and Date Loaf, a traditional British sweet bread that goes wonderfully well with a nice cup of tea.
 The loaf has a dense texture, and a good crunch from the walnuts, while the dates and golden syrup add a delicate sweetness that is hard to beat.
 A great addition to your afternoon tea party, this cake is sheer pleasure.

 I have been given this recipe by a lovely lady who has baked the walnut and date cake for many many years.
 Don't you feel privileged when you are trusted with a family recipe that has been passed on for generations?
 I certainly do, and the fact that it turned out so well is testament to the fact that good recipes are timeless.